-Lankenau Medical Associates (LMA) is the continuity practice for our Internal Medicine Residency.
-It is a resident and faculty co-practice centrally located in Lankenau Medical Center, which serves a complex, diverse mix of patients, predominantly from West Philadelphia and surrounding inner suburbs.
+Lankenau Medical Associates (LMA) is the continuity practice for our internal medicine residency.
+It is a resident and faculty co-practice centrally located in Lankenau Medical Center, which serves a medically complex, diverse mix of patients, predominantly from West Philadelphia and surrounding suburbs.
 Each categorical resident builds a panel of primary care patients over a three-year period.

-We place a high priority on the quality of our outpatient experience.
-To that end, we have invested significant time and resources into in improving LMA over the past few years.
-Recent improvements have included adding a dedicated Associate Program Director for Ambulatory Medicine, new ancillary staff members, a dedicated medical social worker, and a new practice management team run by Main Line HealthCare.
-During the COVID pandemic, we overhauled the office layout and schedule in order to maximize safe in-person clinical experiences for our residents.
+We prioritize the quality of our residents’ outpatient experience.
+Over the past few years, we have added an Associate Program Director for Ambulatory Medicine, new ancillary staff members, a dedicated medical social worker, and a new practice management team run by Main Line HealthCare.
+During the COVID pandemic, we created and streamlined a telemedicine workflow which prepares residents to practice in a post-pandemic world.

-Other unique features of LMA include a dedicated inpatient team, which prioritizes admitting LMA patients (and is often staffed by LMA internists and program leadership); an on-site clinical social worker who provides cognitive behavioral therapy; a nurse practitioner dedicated to same-day sick visits and physician-directed follow up; and a community garden at Lankenau that provides fresh produce to our patients.
+Other features of LMA include a dedicated inpatient team, which prioritizes admitting LMA patients (and is often staffed by LMA internists and program leadership); an on-site clinical social worker who provides cognitive behavioral therapy; a nurse practitioner dedicated to same-day sick visits and physician-directed follow up; and a community garden at Lankenau that grows fresh produce that is free for our patients.

-In addition, we are excited to announce the transition to an "X+Y" scheduling model beginning in the 2021-2022 academic year.
-This will give categorial residents uninterrupted time to focus on outpatient medicine during their "Y blocks" and a predicable "diastole" after intense inpatient rotations.
+In addition, we transitioned to an "X+Y" scheduling model in July 2021.
+This will give categorial residents uninterrupted time to focus on outpatient medicine during their "Y blocks," and a predicable "diastole" after intense inpatient rotations.
 We also expect this schedule to improve continuity between patients and their resident PCP.
 Ambulatory residents are excused from clinical duties on Friday mornings for dedicated ambulatory education, which includes a mixture of didactic lectures and case-based discussions.